 Every year, one of the most popular proposition bets – typically referred to as prop bets – is the coin toss at the Super Bowl.
 A prop bet is best described as a wager on whether or not something occurs during a game or event, but is not directly tied to who wins the game or the game’s score total.
 Moneyline, point spread and game totals are some of the most popular straight bets, leaving a unique aspect to betting on props.

-There are regular season prop bets that can be wagered on, such as team win totals or individual accolades like MVP awards.
+There are regular-season prop bets that can be wagered on, such as team win totals or individual accolades like MVP awards.
 These bets that last the length of a full season are widely known as futures bets.
 Then there are prop bets that only apply to a single game, or even one specific moment within it.
 In the coin toss example, you would simply be betting whether or not the outcome of the coin toss is heads or tails.

 In a Yahoo Sports article published prior to 2020’s Super Bowl between the Chiefs and 49ers, Frank Schwab noted the most popular prop bet on a yearly basis is ‘who will be the first player to score?’
-This is always a fun one because, even if you have invested money into the final outcome of the game, you don’t need to have bias toward either team for this prop.
+This is always a fun one because, even if you have invested money into the final outcome of the game, you don’t need to have a bias toward either team for this prop.
 You can simply pick a player that has a good shot at falling into the end zone for the first score of the game.
-Whether it be an advantage in red zone targets for a wide receiver or tight end, or a great rushing matchup for a team that loves to run the ball – especially at the goal line – there are market advantages to investing in this prop bet.
+Whether it be an advantage in red-zone targets for a wide receiver or tight end, or a great rushing matchup for a team that loves to run the ball – especially at the goal line – there are market advantages to investing in this prop bet.

 There are too many different types of prop bets across the sports betting world to list each of them here.
 However, highlighting some from various sports can help paint a clear picture of certain types of prop bet wagers you may want to place, and where a market advantage can be found.
 Before we do that though, let’s touch on some of the logistics around placing prop bets.